REVIEWED: SEASON 1 (EPISODES 1 - 3) | WHERE TO WATCH: E4 (FROM MARCH 29TH)

-Ruby Rose, the centre of so much controversy when she was cast to play Batwoman/Kate Kane, is more than up to the job, exuding a fragile confidence that befits the dual role.
+Despite being the centre of so much controversy last year when she landed the lead role of Batwoman/Kate Kane, Ruby Rose is actually more than up to the job, exuding a fragile confidence that befits the dual role.
 As the show begins, Kate returns to Gotham after five years of training for a position in her father’s private security company, Crows Security, which is just about the only thing standing between the city and chaos after the disappearance of Batman.

 With the first three episodes leaving Batwoman just about where the crossover last year found her, it’s all to play for from here on in.
 The mystery of why Bruce Wayne abandoned Gotham three years earlier is set to run and run, with Batman villains Hush and The Riddler already being woven into Batwoman’s mythos, and much like Supergirl, which absented the Man of Steel so that his titular cousin could establish herself as a hero in her own right, expect to see Kate Kane have to deal with some of her cousin’s unfinished business.

 Batwoman is off to a great start.
-With Arrow coming to an end early next year, there’s a gap in the Arrowverse for a dark vigilante show; Kate Kane – and Alice – look set to fill that gap with ease.
+With Arrow coming to an end, there’s a gap in the Arrowverse for a dark vigilante show; Kate Kane – and Alice – look set to fill that gap with ease.